Edinburgh, the capital of Scotland, is one of the most impressive cities in the United Kingdom.

 The Scott Monument – Sir Walter Scott was one of Scotland’s greatest writers and has been commemorated forever here in this Gothic memorial.
 Climb the 287 steps and enjoy panoramic views of the city

-The Royal Yacht Britannica – Discover what life was like on the Queen’s floating residence which is permanently docked on the waterfront at Leith.
+The Royal Yacht Britannia – Discover what life was like on the Queen’s floating residence which is permanently docked on the waterfront at Leith.

-During Summer (June, July and August,) average temperatures are around 18 or 19°C. During Winter average temperatures are around 0 °C. It can rain or be sunny or both almost every day or the year – so be prepared.
+During summer (June, July and August,) average temperatures are around 18ºC-19°C. During winter, average temperature is around 0°C. It can rain or be sunny or both almost every day or the year, so be prepared.

 Credit and debit cards a very widely accepted.
-If you don’t have a PIN code for your card then you will be required to provide ID.
+If you don’t have a PIN code for your card, you will be required to provide ID.
 Cash dispensers are widely available.